Important: This plugin is a premium extension for the WooCommerce plugin. You must have the WooCommerce plugin already installed.

-- Feature – Added a setting for custom label for ‘Enquiry’ and ‘Quote’.
+- Feature – Added a setting for the custom label for ‘Enquiry’ and ‘Quote’.

-- Feature – Added a setting for custom label for ‘View Enquiry/Quote Cart’.
+- Feature – Added a setting for the custom label for ‘View Enquiry/Quote Cart’.

-- Feature – Added a setting for custom label for ‘Approve’ and ‘Reject’ button.
+- Feature – Added a setting for the custom label for ‘Approve’ and ‘Reject’ button.

-- Feature – Added a setting for message to be displayed after quote rejection.
+- Feature – Added a setting for a message to be displayed after quote rejection.